bede/kindel/README.md

 ## Limitations

-- Slow (10-20k records/s), & will probably explode with bacterial genomes
+- Intended for use with small alignments of e.g. virus genomes.
+Expect slow performance with megabase genomes.
 - SAM/BAM files must contain an SQ header line with reference sequence(s) length
-- Able to close gaps of up to 2x read length given adequate depth of coverage
+- Realignment mode (`--realign`) is able to close gaps of up to 2x read length given ample depth of coverage
-- May require multiple runs to converge on a consensus